1920s Men’s Fashion Guide: Style of the Roaring Decade

 A photo thought to capture Fred Piper, whose father was a Steam Circus Proprietor.
 Here, he wears popular 1920s accessories such as a geometric print tie, collar pin, fedora, and a pocket square.
 Photo: National Library of Ireland on The Commons, No restrictions, via Wikimedia Commons

-Bow-ties and neckties were more than mere punctuation—they were statements.
+Bow ties and neckties were more than mere punctuation—they were statements.
 With a repertoire that spanned solid colors to stripes and even polka dots, these narrow, often shortened ties provided a burst of color in sync with the era’s lively shirts.

 Beyond traditional ties, silk scarves became the avant-garde choice for neck adornment, offering a touch of bohemian flair.
 In this spirited age, gloves and pocket squares emerged as the small but significant details that articulated individual style.